Find Your Dream Home on Your Military Family's Budget

 When you can compromise on the updates, you’ve got a better chance at getting everything else your family needs from your dream list.
 And, if you plan it right with a little bit of budgeting and sweat equity, you can still get those updates, too.

 So, what would your family compromise on from this list, and what’s your ABSOLUTE non-negotiable?
 I’ll share mine from our recent home purchase.
-We prioritize school districts and location above all else; almost everything about a house can be changed, but location can’t.
+We prioritize school districts and location above all else; almost everything about a house can be changed, but the location can’t.
 We compromised on some outdated cabinets, outdated light fixtures, and some strange use of indoor tile--outdoors!